 Financial assets at amortized cost apply to instruments for which an entity has a business model to hold financial assets to collect the contractual cash flows, which are solely payments of principal and interest.
 Subsequent to initial recognition, financial assets at amortized cost are re-measured at amortized cost.
-Balances included in this classification are cash and cash equivalents, cash at broker - restricted, term deposit and interest receivable.
+Balances included in this classification are cash and cash equivalents, cash at broker - restricted, term deposit, interest receivable and grant receivable.